MESSAGES February – Issue 6

 Note – UWC Elections to be held at the Feb 9 Lecture

 At the start of the February Lecture Event, UWC will hold a short business meeting and election of new officers.
 Please be sure to attend!
 You can see the slate here

 March Lecture – Webinar Format – March 9th at 11 a.m.

 March 9, 2021 – 11:00 a.m. – 12:30 pm.

 How to Prevent Yourself From Becoming a Victim of Crime

 Christian Gardner-Wood, Senior Deputy District Attorney; Lizbeth Parker, Specialist for the Community Protection Division, Boulder County District Attorney’s Office

 Walk away from this presentation knowing more about how to protect your money and identity.
 You will learn about the most frequent scams including the latest scams related to the COVID-19 pandemic.
 You will learn ways to recognize and avoid these fraud attempts, whether they’re coming by way of phone calls, text messages, email, social media, mail, or even at the door.
 The speakers will present information about identity theft and ways to keep your personal and financial information safe.

-Christian oversees all Boulder County prosecutions for elder abuse and significant financial fraud cases, and Lizbeth handles consumer complaints and reports of fraud, scams, elder abuse, and financial exploitation from community members.
+Christian oversees all Boulder County prosecutions of elder abuse and significant financial fraud cases, and Lizbeth handles consumer complaints and reports of fraud, scams, elder abuse, and financial exploitation from community members.

-If you still haven’t tried it, consider joining one of our Happy Hour/Tea Time Conversations.
+We’d love to have you join one of our Happy Hour/Tea Time conversations.
 It is a great way to get to know new UWC members, and a great way get to know old friends better.
-We meet twice a month, the first and third Tuesday at 4:00.
-Contact Kathy Randall (firstname.lastname@example.org) to reserve a spot for one or both conversations or to sign up for automatic inclusion for the UWC year.
+We’re now meeting twice a month, the first and third Tuesday at 4:00.
+Contact Kathy Randall (email@example.com) to reserve a spot for one or both conversations or to sign up for automatic inclusion for the UWC year.